nikitakhutorni/nikitakhutorni/README.md

-Building products that empower people.
+Building systems that empower people.